khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 - Title should be concise and indicate the purpose of the banner.
 - The message describes the benefits of using or upgrading to a feature or the benefit of providing feedback.
-- An optional [illustration](/product-foundations/illustration) uses the [medium](/product-foundations/illustration#medium) size, and supports the message.
+- An optional [illustration](/product-foundations/illustration) to support the message uses the [medium](/product-foundations/illustration#medium) illustration size.

 ### Accessibility